-Improvement in child cancer survival rates threatened by lack of new drug developmentFebruary 19th, 2013 in Cancer /
+Improvement in child cancer survival rates threatened by lack of new drug developmentFebruary 19, 2013 in Medicine & Health / Cancer

 Remarkable improvements in survival from childhood cancer have taken place in high- income countries over the past 50 years, but further progress is being threatened by increasingly strict research regulations and insufficient development of new drugs, according to a major new Lancet Oncology Series on improving cancer care for children and young people.